ESP-Number-One/RacketReady/README.md

   but as of yet it is not required and so not finalised.

 ### Getting Started
+0. If you use Winodws, please type `git config --global core.autocrlf false` THIS IS IMPORTANT!
 1. Clone this repo: `git clone https://github.com/ESP-Number-One/MatchyoSports --recursive-submodules`
 2. cd into the repo `cd MatchyoSports`
 3. Install dependencies `yarn install`